yu-cheng-kuo-28/tcp-sockets-cpp-ubuntu/README.md

 (1) Progress

-#### Progress Now: Built a basic TCP sockets connection between the server (Ubuntu VPS) and the client (my laptop).
-Learning multithreading and synchronization techniques (mutex & atomic operation) in order to craft a chat application
+#### Progress Now: Built a basic TCP sockets connection between the server (Ubuntu VPS) and the client (laptop).
+Implemented solutions to deadlocks, producer-consumer problem, & readers-writers problem with C++ and inter-thread communication

+### Technical Articles regarding this side project:

   | #  | Title | Link |
   |----|-------------|---------|